noir-lang/noir/yellow-paper/docs/addresses-and-keys/addresses-and-keys.md

 #### Some security assumptions

-- The Aztec private execution client (PXE) and the kernel circuit (a core protocol circuit) can be trusted with master secret keys (_except for_ the tx authorisation secret key, whose security assumptions are abstracted-away to wallet designers).
+- The Aztec private execution client (PXE) and the kernel circuit (a core protocol circuit) can be trusted with master secret keys (_except for_ the tx authorization secret key, whose security assumptions are abstracted-away to wallet designers).

 ### Encryption and decryption